HanaaAbbas/ai-game/README.md

 Instead of writing all the programming yourself, you explain what you want.

-Claude Code writes the code, improves it, and fixes problems.
+Claude Code writes the code, improves it, fixes problems, and helps build your project.

-You are still the designer.
+You are the designer.

 Claude Code becomes your programmer.